Here are some of the questions we frequently get asked. If you have any other questions please contact the relevant member of the team.

 or search for a local instructor to hire through the Mountain Training Association, alternatively why not book on one of our Explorer Scout Weekends?

 The short answer is yes.
 However, whilst these mountains clearly fall within the definition of Terrain 2 they do not present any additional difficulties above and beyond a Terrain 1 skill set.
-At Yr Hafod your assessor will be more than happy to issue you a Terrain 2 permit that will enable you to climb specific Terrain 1-style mountains that just sneak into Terrain 2 subject to a successful Terrain 1 assessment.
+At Yr Hafod your assessor will be more than happy to issue you a Terrain 2 permit that will enable you to climb specific Terrain 1-style mountains that just sneak into Terrain 2 subject to a successful Terrain 2 assessment with adjustments for the difference between the two.
 We won’t issue this type of exception to mountains that are well into Terrain 2 and we won’t issue blanket permits for all mountains up to 810m, for example.
 Exceptions must be specific.
 Please contact the Course Bookings Secretary or speak to your assessor if you have any queries.

 No, we will only issue leadership permits after a successful assessment.
 Supervision permits rely on a different set of skills that we cannot assess over a weekend.
 They also depend much more on personal suitability.
 We recommend you speak to your County Hillwalking Assessor.

 Unfortunately not, the 0845 numbers redirect to our personal mobile phones but we’ve tried to keep things cheap and Our 0845 numbers are charged at local rate.